kamalGoku/Meta/SD/Problems/WebCrawler.md

 - Efficiency to crawl the web in under 5 days.
 - Scalability to handle 10B pages.

+## System Interface
+ - Input: seed URLS
+ - Output: text data extracted from web pages

+## Data Flow
+- Take seed URLS and add to the queue
+- req IP from DNS
+- get HTML page from IP
+- Extract data and URL from HTML and put URL in queue
+- Store data in the DB
+- repeat

 ## High-Level Design
 - Simple system with queue, crawl service and DB